tsngo/stable-diffusion-webui-tools/README.md

 Removes the PNG Check Info from a PNG file

 ## Get PNG Chunk Info
-python get_png_info.py /path/to/file
+python get_png_info.py -f /path/to/file

-Outputs the PNG Chunk Info from a PNG file as JSON
+Outputs the PNG chunk info from a PNG file as pretty JSON

-## Add Tags to file (Windows only)
+## Add tags to file (Windows only)
 python add_tags.py -f *.png -t 'tag1,tag2'

 Uncomment pywin32 in requirements.txt and rerun installation steps.
 Adds list of tags and removes list of tags for a file that supports tags.
 Windows does not support tags for all file types.
 Recommend using [FileMeta](https://github.com/Dijji/FileMeta/releases) to allow PNG file tags.